 Drafting a website disclosure policy may be a delicate process which should optimally be done under legal supervision and guidance.
 A solicitor or lawyer who has experience dealing with online and internet based legal matters, and especially one who has experience in civil and commercial litigation, will be able to assess the needs of the client and design a disclosure policy that is specifically catered to the nature and character of the website and the information that will be stored there.

 If you require assistance with a matter involving a question concerning online disclosures, you may wish to contact our office by telephone on (02) 9233 4048 or email to firstname.lastname@example.org and make an appointment to see one of our solicitors in our Sydney office.
-By appointment, we can also make a time for you to see one of our lawyers in one of our branch offices.
-For a complete list of our office locations, please peruse our "Locations" tab.

 This webpage (and any material or wording appearing on this webpage) is provided for general information purposes only and does not constitute any Legal Advice.
 It does not take into account your objectives, your instructions or all of the relevant facts and/or circumstances.
 Navado accepts no responsibility to any person who relies on the information provided on this website.
 We further refer you to our Disclaimer.

 Sorry, but no Articles are available at this time.

 Sorry, but no FAQs are available at this time.